Daft.ie reports jump in available rental properties as result of outbreak

 Close to 400 one- and two-bed properties were advertised in under three weeks, up 150 from the same period last year, he said.

-However, he said the scale is still small compared to overall need, however, with the Dublin rental market typically needing 1,000 homes a week to keep rents affordable.
+However, he said the scale was still small compared with overall need, with the Dublin rental market typically needing 1,000 homes a week to keep rents affordable.

 “ Thus, while a one-off shift from the short-term to long-term rental market may be welcome news for many, it does not change the huge underlying need to build new rental homes,” he said.